allegroai/clearml-docs/docs/clearml_data/clearml_data.md

 For an overview of our recommendations for ClearML Data workflows and practices, see [Best Practices](best_practices.md).

 ## Dataset Version States
-The following table displays all the possible statuses of a dataset.
+The following table displays the possible states for a dataset version.

 | State | Description |